 The library welcomes and supports all students.
-We are dedicated to inclusive service and access for all patrons.
-If you need an accommodation not listed here, please ask library staff; we can help with research, technology, access to collections, and other services.
+We are dedicated to inclusive service and accessibility of services.
+If you need accommodation not listed here, please ask library staff; we can help with research, technology, access to collections, and other services.

 For more information, contact the Accessibility Resource Center at 206.934.4183 or visit the ARC webpage.

 See the Transportation office (BE1143) for a parking permit, or visit the student parking webpage.